pbrahmapurkar/Divine-Counter/README.md

-  # Jappa Counter App Design
+  # Mantra Counting App Design (Community)

-  This is a code bundle for Jappa Counter App Design.
-The original project is available at https://www.figma.com/design/xVjFRX0a4jQGYXuX2uasLs/Jappa-Counter-App-Design.
+  This is a code bundle for Mantra Counting App Design (Community).
+The original project is available at https://www.figma.com/design/e8Y2YZdSYJvQHSpX7wxoVL/Mantra-Counting-App-Design--Community-.

   ## Running the code